dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 You must still conform to the OpenCore's `config.plist` schema, so make sure to consult with the OpenCore Configuration document for all required fields that must be present within `ACPI->Delete` and fill them in with their failsafe values.

 :::

+### Creating our Customized DMAR Table

+Now that we're dropping our firmware's DMAR Table, it is time to create our customized version of our original DMAR table with the Reserved Memory Regions removed.
+So to start, we will open our `DMAR-1.aml` file we extracted from our system.